Magda-k-e/Arcpy_scripts/README.md

 ![image](https://github.com/user-attachments/assets/5ba8a369-fd52-4522-9cef-49e4067eb8c2)

 - After caclulating the time of concentration, it adds it as a new field in the attribute table of the basin shapefile.

+# Arcpy script "calculate_slope.py"
+This script was developed with the ArcPy site package for use in Esri's ArcMap.
+It calculates slope between points of a shapefile.
+The following are required for input:
+- a .shp points file
+- a DEM raster file

+## Features
+- extracts the elevation from the DEM to the points .shp file
+- lists the points with coordinates and elevation
+- calculates and writes slope in a .txt file